What Are My Rights and Responsibilities As a Student?

 3. Disability Verification

-4. Contact with an ACE counselor at least once a year to:
+4. Contact with an DSPS counselor at least once a year to:

 Update the Student Educational Contract (SEC)